elsiklab/apollo_lsaa/README.md

     }

 Apollo will then use this plugin declaration and the API's for apollo-lsaa will be setup automatically.

+You can then also use the taskrunner/index.js using Phusion Passenger or just as a isolated app as in development mode.

+# Notes

 Note: we are currently using the "apollo-domain-classes" modification from https://github.com/GMOD/Apollo/pull/962